 And so you really need to know how to work out whether you are getting worthwhile website traffic and sales from that ad spend.

-Please note, that spending money on Facebook ads is NOT about building brand awareness!
+Please note, that spending money on Facebook ads is not just about building brand awareness!

 I’ve spoken to far too many eCommerce business owners recently who have decided that their high ad costs but zero sales are perfectly OK because it’s “good for brand awareness”.

 Let me be clear – the metrics you should be judging your ad success on are whether or not you’re actually driving quality traffic to your website that translates into profitable sales.

 You can find out the number of sales you’re getting from an ad by making sure you’ve integrated your online store with your Facebook ad account.
 (Click here for instructions on how to do that.)

-Then you can use the Facebook ads manager to report on how many sales have occurred from each ad you run and your return on ad spend.
+Then you can use the Facebook ads manager to report on how many sales have occurred from each ad you run and how much money you’ve made.

 But also – this requires you to have an understanding of your margins and your returning customer rate.

 If you know that, on average, customers purchase 3 times a year, spending an average of, say, $70 each time, you can confidently spend more money on acquiring that first purchase.

 Top Tip: Use an Excel spreadsheet to track and monitor your Facebook ad metrics on a weekly basis.